UCI-GDIM31/class-activities-oohminda/README.md

 ### _bounces is an int because it's counting how many times the balls has bounced, which can only be in whole numbers (0,1,2).
 Float is not needed because a ball cannot bounces 1.3 times.
 ### I'm not sure what the original code looked like...I just know I fixed it and now it worked_

+### W3
+### I am really sick so I couldn't make it to class this week.
+A main issue I ran into is that no matter what I tried, the text wouldn't show up on the screen.
+### Table 9: Inputs (parameters)
+### int choice – which option the player picked (0 = talk, 1 = ask about secret)
+### int friendship — current friendship level (e.g., 0–100).
+### bool knowsSecret — true if the player knows the character’s secret.
+### Output (return type)
+### string — the line of text the character says back.
+### I think this method takes the minimum inputs required to choose a response and returns the exact thing the UI needs to display.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727